Troubleshooting Guide in Joplin, MO

 ________________________________________________________________

-Cause- Solvent in the new topcoat dissolves soluble dyes or pigments in the original finish, allowing them to seep into and discolor the new topcoat.
+Cause- Solvent in the new topcoat travels down into old finish and dissolves dyes or pigments, allowing them to seep up into the new topcoat and discolor it.

 _______________________________________________________________